rustyrussell/lightning-rfc/02-peer-protocol.md

 The recipient:
   - if `signature` is incorrect OR non-compliant with LOW-S-standard rule<sup>[LOWS](https://github.com/bitcoin/bitcoin/pull/6769)</sup>:
-    - MUST fail the channel.
+    - MUST send a `warning` and close the connection, or send an `error` and fail the channel.

 #### Rationale